UCL-CCS/TIES_MD/docs/_sources/tutorial.rst.txt

     #What input type is provided, only AMBER supported.
     input_type = AMBER

-    #NAMD specific options
-    #What version of NAMD to use <= 2.12 effects how analysis files are read >=3 uses NAMD3 alpha.
-    version = 2.12

 ``total_reps`` and ``reps_per_exec`` are options which can be used to achieve simple parallelism of the simulations.
 For example if you wished to run a total of 5 simulations on 5 GPUs in parallel one could use the settings ``total_reps = 5`` and ``reps_per_exec = 1``.
 See the :ref:`Parallelization` section for more details of how to